Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Concluding Remarks

 We revisit the model with simulation results by numerically solving the BSDE in the weak formulation of MFGs.
 The equilibrium control is found to have a different shape from the classical optimal execution problems, showing both a riding phase and an attacking phase in the liquidation strategy.
 While the uptrend provides motivation for herding strategies, the inevitable, random burst time propels the traders to eventually attack the bubble.
 We also notice that traders could collectively delay the endogenous burst in the presence of a strong enough bubble.

-Another intriguing result arises when we analyze how traders' view on the exogenous burst influence their equilibrium strategy.
+Another intriguing result arises when we analyze how traders' view on the exogenous burst influences their equilibrium strategy.
 As the traders expect an earlier exogenous burst, there is a critical point where the concave shaped liquidation strategies become convex.
 It would be interesting to further investigate this regime change.
+Lastly, we give a proof outline of the inverse convergence result, showing that the MFG equilibrium can be used to construct an approximate Nash equilibrium.
 As we are the first to look at MFGs with varying entry times, there are many future directions to take.
 Some examples include having players choose their entry time based on their risk preference, allowing inference on $k$, or incorporating a leader-follower framework to model both institutional and retail traders.
+We also refer the readers to the accompanying paper \cite{TangpiWang23} for an extension with price-dependent entry times and common noise.